-Our favorite cat dish and overall best cat food bowl is the Hepper Nomnom Modern Cat Dish.
+Our favorite cat dish and overall best cat food bowl are the Hepper Nomnom Modern Cat Dish.
 It’s got some excellent features, such as a wide skirt around the dishes that prevents messes, snap-out stainless bowls for easy cleaning, and a whisker-friendly design.
 Plus, you’re getting two bowls in one, making this a double value.

 The K&H Pet Products Thermal-Bowl is our premium choice recommendation.
 It’s a large water bowl that holds 32 ounces and can be plugged in to activate the thermal heater that prevents water in the bowl from freezing, even at subzero temperatures.
 The cord is chew-resistant since it’s wrapped in steel, so your dog and the bowl are protected.